MY STORY

 Growing up in Hong Kong: Dragon Ball

-I was really into Dragon Ball during that period because it was such a big thing back then, and many of my influences, interests and habits were developed around this medium.
-I had no idea how the entertainment market worked back then, nor did I know anything about merchandising, so much of the lore of Dragon Ball was developed in my own mind.
-Whatever visual that I was shown, either through the trading cards, toys, posters, or box art, I took the visuals to heart, and created my own little world of Dragon Ball.
+I was really into Dragon Ball during the 90's because it was such a big thing back then, and many of my influences, interests and habits were developed around this medium.
+I had no idea how the entertainment market worked back then, nor did I know anything about merchandising.
+I didn't have much access to the show so much of the lore of Dragon Ball was developed in my own mind back then.
+Whatever visual that I was shown, either through the trading cards, toys, posters, or video game box art, I took the visuals to heart, and created my own little world of Dragon Ball.
 The older kids seemed to have more exposure to the various mediums such as comics and cartoons, which I was completely oblivious to, so whenever the older kids would start talking about Dragon Ball, us younger kids would gather around them like as if we were gathering around a wise, veteran story teller, listening to their wisdom on the true narrative behind Dragon Ball.

-Dragon Ball has been a highlight of my childhood, and it was a highlight for many people from my generation.
+Dragon Ball had been a highlight of my childhood, and it was a highlight for many people from my generation.
 Even to this day Dragon Ball is a cultural icon that is still producing merchandise, and it is still relevant in many discussions.
-The end product was probably for profit, but for many young children it was a great way to find a connection between people, and make friends.
+The end product was probably for profit, but for many young children back when the product was fresh, it was a great way to find a connection between people, and make friends.

 It had also allowed me to look back at how I had absorbed the medium of television entertainment as a child, and how I would interact with these products in my mind, and sometimes as physical objects.
 It allowed me to explore multiple senses, but at the same time it allowed me to gain knowledge on story structures, colors, lines, music, mood, personalities and so much more.
-I chose Dragon Ball as a highlight, but there are many more media articles that I would like to bring up.
+I chose Dragon Ball as a highlight, but there were many more media articles that I would like to bring up in the future.

 Growing up in Hong Kong: Robots

 I may have put a lot of emphasis on Dragon Ball and its influences, but my first love was robots.
-I remember being told by my fathers friends that he was like Santa Clause.
+I remember being told by my fathers friends that my father was like Santa Clause.
 Whenever he would go out on a business trip he would come back with a present.
 The present would almost certainly be a robot.
-I was told that as a kid I would have wild tantrums about not being able to buy a robot toy as it was too expensive.
-As a spoiled brat I had already tasted the intoxicating beauty of the robot; a mechanical humanoid which is comparable in strength to that of legendary heroes of folklore.
+I was told that as a kid I would have wild tantrums about not being able to buy a robot toy as it was too expensive, and a kind spanking was followed through with afterwards.
+As a spoiled brat I had already tasted the intoxicating beauty of the robot; a mechanical humanoid which was comparable in strength to that of legendary heroes of folklore.
 I was especially fond of the Japanese variety of robot toys which were like engineering spectacles.
 There were varieties that could transform into vehicles, animals, fast food.
 There were varieties that were a collection of subjects that could morph into one gigantic tower.
 There were those that were not able to transform, but had limbs that were as nimble as acrobats.

 A large majority of these robot toys were promoted by cartoons.
 As a kid I had no idea what these mega toy corporations were scheming, but they certainly squeezed my parents wallets dry.
-Looking back now, many of the shows were not the best in terms of narrative quality, and their main motive was to sell toys.
+Looking back now, many of the shows were not the best in terms of narrative quality, and their main motive were to sell toys.
 They did a good job of it too, because it seems like that business model still works today.
-Unfortunately the hey days of robot related cartoons has died down, and many of it remains as relics of the past, as nostalgic Youtube videos.
-However there is one franchise that has been around before I was born, has influenced me since, and is still going strong to this day.
+Unfortunately the hey days of robot related cartoons had died down, and many of it remains as relics of the past, as nostalgic relics of the past.
+However there was one franchise that had been around before I was born and it is still going strong to this day.
 That franchise is called Gundam, and it is most probably the most popular robot related material to this day.

 Along side Dragon Ball, Gundam was a franchise that I followed by heart.
 As a kid I wasn't too knowledgeable in the series, so I could only make up my own lore with the limited amount of exposure that I had.
 As a kid my eyes darted around all kinds of things, but toys were something that especially caught my attention.
-I was a bit older when I started to recognize Gundam's, so my impulses on wanting to own one wasn't too much, and also Gundam's are known for their plastic do it yourself (DIY) model kits, which you had to piece together.
-As a kid these plastic model kits were like complicated puzzles, and even when you finished building the model kit, they were not very durable, so during play sessions the plastic models would fall apart.
-This complication made the Gundam's feel like they were for the big boys, but I was a growing boy who wanted to be a big boy as well.
+I was a bit older when I started to recognize Gundam's, so my impulses on wanting to own one were very strong.
+Gundam's were known for their plastic do it yourself (DIY) model kits, which you had to piece together, and as a kid these plastic model kits were like complicated puzzles.
+Even when you finished building the model kit, they were not very durable, so during play sessions the plastic models would fall apart.
+This complication made the Gundam's feel like they were meant for the big boys.
 The themes of Gundam were hard to grasp, and they are still somewhat complicated even to this day, but when it comes to merchandising, the Gundam franchise was on point.
 Like the Dragon Ball franchise, they had almost everything with a Gundam theme on it; whether it be toys, household appliances, shoes, cars, life sized models.
-Gundam's were like a bridge for robot fanatic boys like me to cross, and through the crossing of the bridge you would be baptizing yourself in to the advancing of a mature world of robots and mechanical themed products.
+Gundam's were like a bridge for robot fanatic boys like me to cross, and through the crossing of the bridge you would be baptizing yourself in to the advancement of a mature world of robots and mechanical themed products.

 Moving to Korea